 The consent authorises only the disposal of material dredged by a barge-mounted mechanical excavator and disposed of using a bottom-opening barge at the disposal site.

-- Ports of Auckland's application and supporting impact assessment and a presentation summarising the impact assessment and findings can all be found here.
+- Port of Auckland's application and supporting impact assessment and a presentation summarising the impact assessment and findings can all be found here.

 - The independent technical peer reviews of these studies, undertaken by New Zealand and international specialists can be found here.